How To Prevent Diabetes

 There are many types of exercise.
 Always be sure to include stretching prior to exercising, and a cool down period after.
 Try to stick to your routine, but to not become discouraged if you plan to exercise five times a week and find that in reality you are only doing 3 days.
 Examine the reasons that prevent you from exercising and decide if you should modify your plan.

 Do not, I repeat, do not go out and buy a lot of clothes, videos or equipment!
 There are many resources available on the Internet.
-You Tube has several videos for beginners to exercising.
-A 16oz can of vegetables or fruit is a perfect one pound weight.
+You Tube has several videos for beginners.
+A 16 oz can of vegetables or fruit is a perfect one pound weight.
 Or use a plastic ketchup bottle to have more ease gripping it.
 If you wait until you have all the clothes and equipment you need, you will never start.
 (Believe me, I know!)

 One of the easiest ways to begin exercising is to go for a walk.
 Walking does not require any special clothes, no special shoes and no special path.
 Yes, you can get all these for walking, but to begin you just have to step out of your front (or back) door.
 Walking has some great health benefits in addition to losing weight.